By Dan Gregory

-A recent article by Amy Gamerman in The Wall Street Journal
+An article by Amy Gamerman in The Wall Street Journal

 sees a renewed interest in residential porches.
 She writes: "Decades after it began disappearing from the American architectural landscape—felled by the advent of cars, air conditioning, and the backyard barbecue—the porch is back.
 In June, the Census Bureau reported that 63% of new single-family homes completed in 2013 had porches—up from 42% in 1993."

 I think the return of the porch is traceable, at least in part, to the wide popularity of planned communities like Seaside, Florida from the early 1980s, which were inspired by small Southern towns from the 19th and early 20th centuries, where nearly every house included a porch as a way of tempering the hot and humid Southern climate.

 Designed by Florida architect/planners Andres Duany and Elizabeth Plater-Zyberk, Seaside was the first well known project to illustrate so-called New Urbanist town planning principles -- focusing on pedestrian-oriented (instead of car-dominated) environments and traditional American residential design from past eras -- updated for modern living (photo courtesy Seaside).

 New York architect Robert A. M. Stern, who also did some work at Seaside, promoted porches in his extremely popular Shingle style Dream House for Life Magazine of 1994, shown below.

 Versions of it were built all over the country.
 The porch is a true outdoor living room as you can see here.